What Are The Disadvantages Of Google Sites?

 Essentially, Google Sites is simply not equipped to support growth.

-As your website needs evolve (whether that’s adding more content, in-depth functionality, or accommodating increased traffic), Google Sites will start to show its limitations.
+As your website needs evolve (adding more content, in-depth functionality, or accommodating increased traffic), Google Sites will start to show its limitations.

 You’ll likely encounter performance issues (or outgrow the platform’s capabilities), which may force you to migrate your site to a more robust website builder.